Catherine Gasquoine Hartley: Life

-Hartley was born in 1866 or 1867 in Antananarivo in Madagascar to Reverend Richard Griffiths and Catherine (née Gasquoine) who were from Manchester.
+Hartley was born in 1866 or 1867 in Antananarivo in the Merina Kingdom of Madagascar to Reverend Richard Griffiths Hartley and his wife Catherine (née Gasquoine), both from Manchester.
 Her parents had served as missionaries in Mauritius before they went to Madagascar.
 Her father left them with a poor financial position when he died in 1870 after the family had returned to Hampshire.
-Hartley inherited her father's need to teach and she was brought up in Southport where she first worked as a teacher.
-She rose to be the headteacher at a school in Eltham in Kent in 1894.
+Hartley inherited her father's passion for teaching, and she first worked as a teacher in Southport, where she was brought up.
+She rose to be the headteacher at Babington House, Eltham, Kent in 1894.
 She left this post to write sometime around 1903.
 She published Life: the Modeller which was a novel set against her knowledge of art, although its history attracted only minor interest.
 A second novel, The Weaver's Shuttle, appeared in 1905.

 Hartley became the second wife of the journalist and writer Walter M. Gallichan on 9 May 1901.
 He had written under the name Geoffrey Mortimer.
 After their marriage her husband wrote under his own name and Hartley assigned her work to "C. Gasquoine Hartley (Mrs Walter Gallichan)", both writing about their leisurely lifestyle.
 They had a house in Youlgreave in Derbyshire where they put together The Story of Seville which was published as part of The Medieval Towns series of guides.
 The illustrations for the book were made by Hartley's sister, Elizabeth.

-In 1904 she published Pictures in the Tate Gallery.
+In 1904, she published Pictures in the Tate Gallery.
 In the same year her husband published Fishing and Travel in Spain; this was matched by Hartley's book A Record of Spanish Painting which revealed her expertise in Spanish art.
 She created some controversy concerning her lack of attribution in a case pursued by Edward S. Dodgeson.
 Her husband joined in the correspondence in 1907 which itemised points of fact and attribution that Dodgson felt that Hartley had overlooked and this dispute was published by The Academy magazine.
 During this time she was writing articles about contemporary artists such as the British painter John Collier for The New Age.